lucysrausch/pcbtc/README.md

 #PCB based MIDI Tesla Coil

-Docs todo
+For documentation, please see (and like ;) my Hackaday project: https://hackaday.io/project/165112-pcbtc-gan-edition

+I released V 1.6, but I haven't ordered pcbs yet to test it.
+Still this is the recommended Version to order.
+For the current design you also need the bottom pcb coil (https://github.com/NiklasFauth/pcbtc/tree/master/hardware/gerber_coil_01) and the top pcb coil (https://github.com/NiklasFauth/pcbtc/tree/master/hardware/gerber_coil_04)

+Check out the interactive html BOM for easier assembly: https://github.com/NiklasFauth/pcbtc/blob/master/hardware/kicad/bom/ibom.html

 Known bugs (V1.5):
-* Missing pulldown for gatedriver input of the flyback converter This can cause problems when in DFU mode as the mosfet might switch on permanently, shortying VUSB
+* Missing pulldown for gatedriver input of the flyback converter This can cause problems when in DFU mode as the mosfet might switch on permanently, shortying VUSB (Fixed in V1.6)
 * Missing input decoupling capacitors underneath the LMG5200.
-Adding additional high-quality 100pF and 100nF ceramic capacitors on the bottom of the pcb improves performance drastically
+Adding additional high-quality 100pF and 100nF ceramic capacitors on the bottom of the pcb improves performance drastically (Fixed in V1.6)
 * Unknown problem causes GaN module to fail when touching the arcs with the finger or a screwdriver.
 The reson for this is unknown so far.
 Maybe EMI, maybe bad layout.
 Just don't touch the arcs for too long for now.
 Discharges to air work reliably.
+(Maybe fixed in V1.6 thanks to suggestions from nikisalli)

 Flash with dfu-util -d 0483:df11 -a 0 -s 0x8000000:leave -D build/pcbtcMIDI.bin